thlorenz/cardinal/README.md

 }
 ```

-`theme` can be the name of any of the [build in themes](https://github.com/thlorenz/cardinal/tree/master/themes) or the
+`theme` can be the name of any of the [built-in themes](https://github.com/thlorenz/cardinal/tree/master/themes) or the
 full path to a custom theme anywhere on your computer.

 ## API